Stock market today: Wall Street falls as US consumers get more pessimistic about inflation, tariffs

-NEW YORK (AP) — Wall Street is falling again Tuesday as U.S. households get more pessimistic about the economy because of inflation, tariffs and other policies coming from Washington.
+NEW YORK (AP) — Worries about inflation and tariffs are weighing on Wall Street again Tuesday after another report said U.S. households are getting more pessimistic about the economy.

-The S&P 500 was down 0.4% in afternoon trading.
-It's coming off a three-day losing streak after setting an all-time high last week.
-The Nasdaq composite was 1% lower, as of 1:01 p.m.
-Eastern time, while the Dow Jones Industrial Average was an outlier and up 157 points, or 0.3%.
+The S&P 500 was down 0.3% in late trading after trimming a loss that hit 1.2% earlier in the day.
+It's on track for a fourth straight drop after setting an all-time high last week.

+The Nasdaq composite was 1.1% lower, with an hour remaining in trading, as momentum slammed into reverse for several influential Big Tech companies.
+But the majority of stocks on Wall Street were nevertheless rising, which helped the Dow Jones Industrial Average add 192 points, or 0.4%.

-The U.S. stock market has been sinking since the middle of last week after several weaker-than-expected reports on the economy thudded onto Wall Street.
+The U.S. stock market has been generally struggling since the middle of last week after several weaker-than-expected reports on the economy thudded onto Wall Street.
 On Tuesday, the latest update said confidence among U.S. consumers is falling by more than economists expected.

-To be sure, the U.S. economy still appears to be in solid shape, with growth continuing at the moment.
+The U.S. economy still appears to be in solid shape, and growth is continuing at the moment.
 But for the first time since June, a measure of consumers' expectations for the economy in the short term fell below a threshold that usually signals a recession ahead, according to The Conference Board.
 The increase in pessimism was broad-based and carried across both higher- and lower-income households, as well as older and younger ones.

 “There was a sharp increase in the mentions of trade and tariffs, back to a level unseen since 2019,” according to Stephanie Guichard, senior economist, global indicators at The Conference Board.
 "Most notably, comments on the current administration and its policies dominated the responses.”

-The White House has the position that the lower consumer confidence reflects the overhang of the Biden administration and that the recent announcements by Apple and measures of CEO confidence reflect growth ahead.
+The White House has the position that the lower consumer confidence reflects the overhang of the Biden administration and that recent announcements for U.S. investments by Apple and on CEO confidence reflect growth ahead.

-Wall Street closely tracks such data because spending by U.S. households is the biggest engine driving the U.S. economy.
+Wall Street tracks confidence among consumers because solid spending by them has been one of the linchpins keeping the U.S. economy out of a recession despite high interest rates.
 And Tuesday's report echoed what an earlier report from the University of Michigan suggested: Consumers see the current situation as OK, but they're worried about the future.

-Within the S&P 500, the heaviest weights included high-momentum stocks that had been among Wall Street's biggest stars in recent years.
-Nvidia fell 1%, for example, while Tesla tumbled 8.1%.
+In particular, the pessimism hit high-momentum areas of the market that had seen waves of euphoric investors pile in during recent years.
+Nvidia fell 1.8%, for example, while Tesla tumbled 8.7%.
+They were the two heaviest weights on the S&P 500.

-Bitcoin also sank, falling back below $88,000, which dragged down stocks of companies in the crypto industry.
-MicroStrategy, the company that’s raised money with the express purpose of buying bitcoin and now goes by the name Strategy, fell 11.6%
+Bitcoin likewise sank, falling back below $88,000, which dragged down stocks of companies in the crypto industry.
+MicroStrategy, the company that’s raised money with the express purpose of buying bitcoin and now goes by the name Strategy, fell 10.7%

 Home Depot was the biggest reason the Dow Jones Industrial Average, which includes only 30 stocks, was doing so much better than the S&P 500 and other broader measures of the market.